ijnekenamay/M8HeadlessStaging/README.md

 Or I'm thinking of getting the sound through a DAC module.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">hacked together a quick teensy 4.1 midi i/o and audio out board for making it a bit easier to use the <a href="https://twitter.com/hashtag/m8tracker?src=hash&amp;ref_src=twsrc%5Etfw">#m8tracker</a> headless version in my dawless setup <a href="https://t.co/O24RRRLSRL">pic.twitter.com/O24RRRLSRL</a></p>&mdash; Jonne Kokkonen (@laamaa) <a href="https://twitter.com/laamaa/status/1404158507188985856?ref_src=twsrc%5Etfw">June 13, 2021</a></blockquote>

+## Practical notes

+- Use Headless version 2.0.5, because MIDI I/O does not work well.

 ---